raditself/q/README.md

 # AI-Powered Assistant with Code Execution and GitHub Integration

-This project is an AI-powered assistant that can chat with users, execute Python code in a secure sandbox environment, and provide GitHub-related assistance using Ollama.
+This project is an AI-powered assistant that can chat with users, provide code completion and explanation, and offer GitHub command suggestions and explanations using Ollama.

 ## Features

-- User registration and authentication
-- AI-powered chat using Ollama's GitHub-focused model
+- AI-powered chat for GitHub-related queries
-- Secure code execution in a Docker sandbox
 - AI-assisted code completion and explanation
 - AI-enhanced GitHub command suggestions and explanations
-- Rate limiting to prevent abuse
-- Containerized application for easy deployment
-- Web-based user interface for interacting with AI components
+- Modern, responsive UI

 ## AI-Powered Components